-☐ Alleviation of Traffic Congestion and Better Inter-modal Co-ordination
+Alleviation of Traffic Congestion and Better Inter-modal Co-ordination

 The Government coordinates the roles played by the various public transport modes, including the rail, bus, tram, public light bus, taxi, ferry, etc, so as to achieve the highest possible overall efficiency of the public transport system.
 This includes rationalising public transport services to improve accessibility whilst avoiding duplication and raising the level of service to improve attractiveness.

-Various measures such as rationalisation of bus routes, provision of busbus interchange schemes, bus-rail interchange and green minibus (GMB)-rail interchange schemes, GMB-GMB interchange schemes, and provision of Parkand-Ride Schemes have been implemented.
+Various measures such as rationalisation of bus routes, provision of bus-bus interchange schemes, bus-rail interchange and green minibus (GMB)-rail interchange schemes, GMB-GMB interchange schemes, and Park-and-Ride Schemes have been implemented.
 In the end, it helps to reduce vehicular traffic and mitigate air pollution.

 The Government attaches great importance to alleviating road traffic congestion.
 It has been taking forward progressively a host of short, medium and long-term measures recommended by the Transport Advisory Committee in its Report on Study of Road Traffic Congestion in Hong Kong.
-Examples in this regard include the study on Electronic Road Pricing Pilot Scheme in Central, using technology to facilitate enforcement against illegal parking and other traffic offences as well as putting in place a host of measures to provide more car parking spaces to respond to public aspirations, with priority accorded to meeting the parking needs of commercial vehicles.
+Examples in this regard include using technology to facilitate enforcement against illegal parking and other traffic offences as well as putting in place a host of measures to provide more car parking spaces to respond to public aspirations, with priority accorded to meeting the parking needs of commercial vehicles.

-☐ Promotion of Non-mechanised Transport Mode
+Promotion of Non-mechanised Transport Mode

-It is the Government's policy to, where road safety considerations and circumstances permit, foster a "bicycle-friendly environment" by constructing cycle tracks and related facilities in new development areas and new towns, and improving existing facilities for the public to use bicycles for recreational or short-distance commuting purposes, thereby reducing the use of mechanised transport.
+It is the Government's policy to, where road safety considerations and circumstances permit, foster a "bicycle-friendly environment" by constructing cycle tracks and related facilities in new development areas and new towns, and improving existing facilities for the public to use bicycles for recreational or shortdistance commuting purposes, thereby reducing the use of mechanised transport.

-The opening of the 11-km-long cycle track linking Yuen Long with Sheung Shui in 2020 has marked the completion of the entire 60-km-long cycle track backbone between Tuen Mun and Ma On Shan.
-The 22-km-long cycle track between Tsuen Wan and Tuen Mun is being implemented in phases.
-The Tsuen Wan waterfront section (Advance Works) was opened for public use in July 2021.
-The Government will also continue its commitment to implement relevant improvement measures, including providing more public bicycle parking spaces and additional safety facilities at some sharp bends, steep ramps and pedestrian crossings in order to ensure the safety of cyclists and pedestrians.
+Apart from enabling the provision of cycle track networks in New Development Areas and following up on the remaining works of the New Territories Cycle Track Network, the Government will also continue its commitment to implement relevant improvement measures, including providing more public bicycle parking spaces and additional safety facilities at some sharp bends, steep ramps and pedestrian crossings in order to ensure the safety of cyclists and pedestrians.

-Meanwhile, the Government has formulated the overall walkability strategy for Hong Kong in 2020, and will select suitable new development areas and built-up areas for implementing the comprehensive pedestrian planning framework.
+Meanwhile, the Government has formulated the overall walkability strategy for Hong Kong in 2020, and will select suitable new development areas and builtup areas for implementing the comprehensive pedestrian planning framework.
 We will continue to take forward "Walk in HK" and encourage people to walk more by launching a series of measures under four themes:

-- "Make it smart" by providing user-friendly information on walking routes: - "Make it connected" by enhancing pedestrian networks; - "Make it enjoyable" by making walking a pleasant experience; and - "Make it safe" by providing a safe and quality pedestrian environment.
+- "Make it smart" by providing user-friendly information on walking routes; - "Make it connected" by enhancing pedestrian networks; - "Make it enjoyable" by making walking a pleasant experience; and - > "Make it safe" by providing a safe and quality pedestrian environment.

-For example, the Government will continue to take forward various hillside escalator links and elevator systems projects which can improve pedestrian accessibility to uphill areas and to reduce dependence on vehicular access to these areas via congested, steep and narrow access roads.
+For example, the Government will continue to take forward various hillside escalator links and elevator systems projects which can improve pedestrian accessibility to uphill areas and reduce dependence on vehicular access to these areas via congested, steep and narrow access roads.